Exercise Mobility Guardian 2021 KC-135 AR Flight with C-17

-A U.S. Air Force KC-135 Stratotanker aircrew from Mcconnell AFB performs an aerial refueling on a C-17 Globemaster III above Northern Michigan, May 20, 2021.
+U.S. Air Force KC-135 Stratotanker aircrew conduct an aerial refueling with a C-17 Globemaster III over Northern Michigan, May 20, 2021.
 Conducted biennially, Mobility Guardian is the Air Force’s only formal, Total Force, service-level mechanism for assessing and validating capabilities in Rapid Global Mobility missions specified and implied within the 2018 National Defense Strategy.

 (U.S. Air Force video by Senior Airman Hannah Strobel)